|Best computer speakers with surround sound||Razer Leviathan PC Gaming and Music Sound Bar||Check Price||

 Whether you should go wired or wireless will depend on several factors.
 The great thing about wired is that making a connection is as easy as hooking it up to your computer via input and output jacks or a USB port.
 You don’t have to worry about pairing and wonky Bluetooth connections.
 If you plan on using the computer speakers in just one room and don’t need to connect it to more than one device, wired should work just fine.
 Tip: A 3.5mm jack connection is susceptible to feedback, so if your computer’s USB slots aren’t all already in use, this form of connection yields the most consistent results.

 Wireless, on the other hand, opens the best computer speakers to myriad possibilities.
-Bluetooth allows you to simultaneously connect speakers to your computer, your laptop, your tablet, and your phone.
+Bluetooth speakers allow you to simultaneously connect to your computer, your laptop, your tablet, and your phone.
 If you’re entertaining a friend with excellent taste in music, they’ll be able to queue up one of their playlists by linking their phone to your speakers.
 You can also use a Bluetooth connection to pair speakers together for enhanced sound, and it allows you to link a speaker to your PC and take it into another room without bringing the computer along.

 One final Bluetooth bonus worth mentioning has nothing to do with audio.
 It helps cut down on wire clutter, so it definitely offers a neater listening experience.